 Sondra Myers, Editor, Democracy is a Discussion: Civic Engagement in Old and New Democracies.

-Bernard Roy, founder, Café Philo New York.
+Bernard Roy, founder, Café Philo, New York and Paris.